phobozad/twitch-oracle-chatwatch/README.md

-# twitch-airtable-chatwatch
+# twitch-oracle-chatwatch

 ## Overview
 This app will login to a specific Twitch.tv channel and watch for users entering the `!play` command in chat.

-Each user that enters this command will be added to an AirTable that can be used to provide auto-completion of Twitch usernames.
+Each user that enters this command will be added to an Oracle Database that can be used to create player records and provide auto-completion of Twitch usernames.

-Data will be batched up and pushed into AirTable on a configurable interval (default: 5 seconds).
+Data will be batched up and pushed into the database on a configurable interval (default: 5 seconds).
 If there is more than one player that entered `!play` during the interval, the data will be inserted as a single row with multiple comma-separated usernames.

 ## Installation
 ### Windows